Creamy Hummus with Harissa Oil

 On the cobbled streets of Old Jerusalem, I ate my first falafel.
 Crispy deep-fried chickpea balls, served in a warm pita bread, stuffed with hummus, a drizzle of tahini and a fresh cucumber and tomato salad.
 A heavenly delight that became a daily ritual.
 This was authentic street food for only 1 shekel, a welcome salvation for a ravenous backpacker.
 This was where my hummus journey started.
 The key to making an ultra smooth hummus is to remove the outer shell of the chickpea.
 This spicy North African flavoured harissa oil with toasted pine nuts is optional but will lift it to another level.
 Serve the hummus with warm pita breads or this easy yoghurt flatbread.

-Ultra Smooth Hummus with harissa pine nut oil
+Creamy Hummus with harissa oil

 Makes about 300ml